 - Remain present for all types of concreting work.

-- Get the maximum output from the junior staff and the labourers.
+- Get the maximum output from the junior staff and the laborers.

 - Maintain the cleanliness of the site.
 Attend to the visitors and clients.